 - 2 teaspoon pure vanilla extract

-- 1 cup vegetable oil (I used avocado oil, which is flavorless.
+- 1 cup avocado oil or any neutral oil (I used avocado oil, which is flavorless.
 You can use olive, but I find the olive oil sometimes tends to overpower the lemons)

-- 2 cups vegan yogurt (I used my homemade cultured cashew yogurt, but use any unsweetened storebought yogurt.
-Cashew yogurt would be ideal)
+- 2 cups vegan yogurt (I used my homemade cultured cashew yogurt, but use any unsweetened storebought yogurt.)

 For the lemon syrup: